 Tips for Writing a Birth Plan

 Consider completing a childbirth preparation program before attempting to write your birth plan.
-Regarding pain management, medical interventions, and c-sections, doctors want to know that you understand what you request them to do.
+You can educate yourself on the different options for pain management, medical interventions, and other aspects.

 When should I write a birth plan?